 Three of the four annual meetings are in the company’s offices, but the fourth takes place in a resort and often includes spouses at the non-meeting events.
 I have not brought my partner to this event because it just does not work for him logistically to take a vacation from work so he can hang out with the spouses, mostly women, while the board meets.

 My not coming out to everyone on the board has to do with my fears about how it will be received.
 Each board member, mostly men, represent their companies, also part owners in this business.
 The men have a certain straight, male edge to them that makes me unsure about my coming out.
 These are the kinds of men who always made me uncomfortable growing up.
 Also, there has not been an appropriate way to come out, until this meeting.

 Last night at the board dinner I sat at a table with a board member from Michigan and his wife and another board member from Boston who had brought her sister with her.
 I had not come out to either of these board members.

 My partner emailed me an article from the Huffington Post a few days ago which he said was “a very thought-provoking article.
-It’s long, but very important.”
-He later told me that it was must reading for gay men.
+It’s long but very important.”
+He later told me that it was a must-read for gay men.
 I had not had time to read the article until the board meeting ended and sat reading it as I waited for my plane flight home to board.

 It was a fascinating article titled, The Epidemic of Gay Loneliness by By Michael Hobbes.
-In the article I recognized the stress I have felt in these board meeting before and had felt the night before in outing myself unexpectedly with a group of straight people in a business setting.
+In the article, I recognized the stress I felt in this board meeting in the past and had felt the night before in outing myself unexpectedly with a group of straight people in a business setting.

 The article describes what some researchers have called “minority stress.”
 It goes on to say that “Being a member of a marginalized group requires extra effort.”
 For “gay people,” the article says, “the effect is magnified.”
 It compares the stress to PTSD, but unlike a specific traumatic event, it described the years of daily compounded trauma that gay people can experience.